Chapter 5: I Can’t Believe I’ve Written Five Chapters of This

 When your alarm goes off, your first thought is that the whole thing was a terrible and wonderful dream.

-Then, with a start, you realize that only the part where you were starring in a Broadway adaptation of Independence Day was a terrible and wonderful dream.
+Then, with a start, you realize that only the part where you were starring in a Broadway adaptation of Dave was a terrible and wonderful dream.
 The part where you were whisked away on a romantic getaway with Vladimir Putin, and then kidnapped, and then rescued by Vladimir Putin was all too real.
 (Well, maybe not too real.
 Just real enough, let’s say.)

 You sit up in bed, suddenly wide awake.
 It’s only been a few hours since Putin returned you safely to your apartment in Moscow, but you are already aching to see him again.
 You haven’t been this excited to go to work since Taco Wednesday (which was last Wednesday).